GitHub App

 • Ensure the app has permissions to your repository

-• Check that your simplelocalize.yml file is valid YAML
+• Check that your simplelocalize-github.yml file is valid YAML

 • Verify that your download configuration includes the correct file paths